-The Control Room is linked via our Type 316 patch bay, the most reliable there is for complete modular connectivity.
-A wealth of outboard gear and the awesome sounding “McKenzie” vintage 26/4 custom recording console.
-Industry recognised monitoring includes the ever classic NS10’s, Klein and Hummel O300 active monitors and a Quested main monitor system.
-Sessions are typically recorded into our 32 in and out Protools 10 system but we also enjoy recording to tape on the superb Studer MK1 discrete 1″ 8 track tape recorder.
+The wealth of outboard gear in the control room is linked via a highly reliable Type 316 patch bay.
+Our awesome sounding vintage Neve 53 Series 12/8 recording console is connected to 2 x 8 channel Calrec Sidecars for a range of the best options.
+Monitoring includes the ever classic NS10’s, Klein and Hummel O300 active monitors and a Quested main monitor system.
+Sessions are typically recorded into our 32 i/o Protools 10 system but a superb Studer MK1 discrete 1″ 8 track tape recorder is also available on request.

-The Silver Room is our main live recording space with custom built modular absorbers and diffusers installed.
-Getting amazing drum sounds is quick and simple, whether with your own kit or our 60’s Slingerland Artist.
-AK recording baffles are available to tighten a source or for separation in the room.
-Line drivers are used to isolate amplifiers in different rooms if separation is desired.
+The Silver Room is the main live recording space with custom built modular absorbers and diffusers installed.
+Getting amazing drum sounds is quick and simple, our 60’s Slingerland Artist and Sonor Force drum kits are readily available .
+AK recording baffles can be used to tighten a source or for separation in the room.
 Our famous BBC Marconi and STC Ball and Biscuitless microphones hang from the ceiling and are wired directly into the patch bay for fast capture.

 All three upright pianos sound incredible in the Piano Room.
-As do the tubular bells and our 1920’s vibraphone.
 The conscious decision to keep the natural room acoustics intact allows for instruments to sound as vibrant and exciting as possible.
 Also sounds great for percussion, acoustic instruments, rhythmical electronics, and reamping.

 With it’s tight acoustic properties the Dry Room is an ideal space to record lead vocals.
 Mix that with signal from one of our vintage reverbs or echo chambers for a winning combination.
 Artists often comment on how comfortable they feel performing in the space.
 The room is also frequently used to separate out amplifiers as well during live takes.